tryingsomestuff/Minic/README.md

 ### Minic NNUE "originality" status

-- Inference code : originally based on Seer one (Connor McMonigle), many refactoring and experiements inside (clipped ReLU, quantization on read, vectorization, ...).
+- Inference code : originally based on Seer one (Connor McMonigle), many refactoring and experiements inside (clipped ReLU, quantization on read, vectorization, sub-net depending on pieces number, ...).
-- Network topology : Many many have been tested (with or without skip connections, bigger or smaller input layer, number of layers, ...) mainly without success except the small "Nibbled Nutshell" net.
-Still trying to find a better idea ...
-Currently a multi-bucket (based on the number of pieces) net with a common input layer and 4 inner nets.
+- Network topology : Many many have been tested (with or without skip connections, bigger or smaller input layer, number of layers, pieces buckets, ...) mainly without success.
+Always trying to find a better idea ...
+Currently a multi-bucket (based on the number of pieces) net with a common input layer and 2 inner nets.
 - Training code : mainly based on the Gary Linscott and Tomasz Sobczyk (@Sopel) pytorch trainer (https://github.com/glinscott/nnue-pytorch), adapted and tuned to Minic.
 - Data generation code : fully original, pure Minic data.
 Many ideas has been tried (generate inside search tree, self-play, multi-pv, random, with or without syzygy, ...).
-Some rescored LC0 data are also used.
+Some LC0 data are also used after being rescored using previous Minic version.
 - Other tools : many little tools around training process, borrowed here and there and adapated or developed by myself.

-In brief, Minic NNUE world is vastly inspired from what others are doing and is using pure Minic data.
+In brief, Minic NNUE world is vastly inspired from what others are doing and is using pure Minic data (Minic generated or otherwise rescored).

 ## Testing and strength